-We found that the Scheme gives good value in the last year.
-Over the next year our main priority is to maintain value for you will be transfer the remaining assets out of the Scheme - see section 7 for more details.
+We found that the Scheme gave good value in the last year.
+Over the next year our main priority is to maintain value for you, in the transfer of remaining DC benefits out of the Scheme - see section 7 for more details.